 Enquiries/complaints regarding sites with planning permission issued by Surrey County Council

-Breaches of planning control should be reported as soon as possible to the enforcement staff.
-This will allow us to investigate and remedy the problem without delay.
-Your complaints concerning permitted sites and unauthorised activity will be investigated and you will receive a response explaining what, if any action has or will be taken.
+Breaches of planning control should be reported as soon as possible to us.
+This will allow us to investigate and seek to address the problem as soon as possible.
+Your complaints concerning permitted sites and unauthorised activity will be investigated and you will receive an acknowledgement and a subsequent response explaining what, if any action has or will be taken.
 Enforcement action may be taken where expedient to remedy a breach of planning control.
-These FAQs on monitoring and enforcing should help explain how we decide what to do when we receive an enquiry or complaint about minerals or waste development.
+Frequently asked questions on monitoring and enforcing should help explain how we decide what to do when we receive an enquiry or complaint about minerals or waste development.

 In order to deal with your concerns as effectively as possible, please provide us with the following information:

 - Your name and contact details, telephone, email or postal address.